 - CCDF Frequently Asked Questions in Response to COVID-19: these will be updated as new questions and responses are developed.
 Topics in the FAQ document cover parent job loss, increasing childcare demand, contingency planning, and more;

 - Existing CCDF guidance, published in 2017, covers relevant flexibilities in the CCDF law related to emergency situations.
 This Information Memorandum summarizes options for Lead Agencies to change eligibility or priority criteria for child care assistance to permit uninterrupted care, waive family co-payment requirements, or use quality dollars to provide immediate assistance to impacted families, including those that do not participate in CCDF.

-- Slides from webinars with grantees, which were held on March 18-19, to share information on flexibilities and hear about challenges.
+- Slides from webinars (PDF) with grantees, which were held on March 18-19, to share information on flexibilities and hear about challenges.

 - The CDC released guidance Visit disclaimer page for child care providers that remain open during the COVID-19 pandemic.

 The CARES Act provides $3.5 billion to the Child Care and Development Block Grant in grants to states for immediate assistance to child care providers to prevent them from going out of business and to otherwise support child care for families, including for healthcare workers, first responders, and others playing critical roles during this crisis.
 2020 CARES Act CCDBG Supplemental Funding Allocations for States and Territories can be found here.
 It also provides $750 million for grants to all Head Start programs to help them respond to coronavirus-related needs of children and families, including making up for lost learning time.
 The Office of Child Care has a summary of the child care provisions in the CARES Act here.